eVisualUser/fast-assets/README.md

-# fast-assets
+**# fast-assets

-Easy to use assets manager, that can manage any kind of file by manipulating files as Vec<u8>, its made to fit in any software/game/framework.
+Easy to use assets manager, that can manage any kind of file by manipulating files as Vec<u8>, it's made to fit in any software/game/framework.

-## ⚠️ Warning ⚠️

-This library is still under development.
-If you found a missing feature [open an issue on GitHub](https://github.com/eVisualUser/fast-assets/issues).
-All unchecked features are planned.

 ## Features